gianksp/warbots/README.md

 ![Warbots](https://warbots.io/images/logo.png)

-[Warbots.io](https://warbots.io) is an **open source programming game** where the goal is to **program the logic** a combat robot (using any Programming Language) to complete challenges or battle other bots in 3D simulations.
-The player is the programmer of the bot, who will be able to control the bot actions via coding.
+[Warbots.io](https://warbots.io) is an **open source programming game** where the goal is to **program the logic** of a combat robot (using any Programming Language) to complete challenges or battle other bots in 3D simulations.
+The player is the programmer of the bot, who will be able to control the bot actions by running a bot program.

 Warbot's battles take place in a battlefields called stages, where bots are faced with navigational and combat challenges both single and multiplayer (vs / coop).